ahmadajmi/CSS-Grid-Layout/README.md

 We have 3 vertical lines, and 4 horizontal lines.

 The horizontal and vertical dividing lines of the grid, a line exists on either side of a column or a row.
 We can refer to a grid line by a numerical index, or by an author-specified name.

+There are two sets of grid lines: one set defining columns (vertical axis), and another set defining rows (horizontal axis).

 When we are placing an element inside the container we can reference theses lines, if we want to place the header, we will put it between the first and the third vertical lines.